-Individuals working in healthcare want to provide the right care in a timely and conscientious manner that meets patient needs.
-Unfortunately, as noted earlier, healthcare is highly complex and error-prone (DuPree and Chassin 2016).
-Consequently, providers may be concerned about legal liability-the risk that unsatisfied consumers will bring suit against the organization or individual.
+In addition to the attributes important to consumers and purchasers, providers are concerned about legal liability-the risk that unsatisfied consumers will bring suit against the organization or individual.
 This concern can influence how providers define quality.
 Suppose you have a migraine headache, and your doctor orders a CT (computed tomography) scan of your head to be 100 percent certain there are no physical abnormalities.
 Your physician may have no medical reason to order the test, but he is taking every possible measure to avert the prospect that you will sue him for malpractice.
 In this scenario, your doctor is practicing defensive medicine-ordering or performing diagnostic or therapeutic interventions to safeguard the provider against malpractice liability (Minami et al. 2017).
 Because these interventions incur additional costs, providers' desire to avoid lawsuits can be at odds with purchasers' desire for cost-effectiveness.